maarnold97/VersaSens/VersaSens_FW/README.md

 - `0x09`: Disable the overwriting of the switch by the BLE commands

 The command should be written to the Command Characteristic.
 An acknowledgment will be returned as an indication with the following format: `cmd sent + 0xA0`.

+## 📈 Data Visualization

+A Python notebook is available in the `python_notebook` folder.
+To visualize the data, add the file containing the measurements to the same folder and specify the file path in cell 2 of the notebook.
+The notebook provides data visualization for all supported sensors.

 ## 📊 Data Format